 The Organisation Undoing Tax Abuse (OUTA) calls on SANRAL to admit or deny whether it has agreed to a test case process.

 “We agree with the AA that the conflicting claims by OUTA and SANRAL have created confusion for Gauteng motorists.
-The fact that civil claims will be stayed only against OUTA’s members during this test case process and not against all e-toll defaulters, adds to the confusion,” says Wayne Duvenage, chairman of OUTA.
+The fact that civil claims will be stayed only against OUTA’s supporters during this test case process and not against all e-toll defaulters, adds to the confusion,” says Wayne Duvenage, chairman of OUTA.

 Duvenage says his organisation wants to make it clear to the AA and others who may be confused that this claim by OUTA is not made lightly.
 “We are serious when we claim we have an agreement with SANRAL.
 The fact that SANRAL has denied this is not our doing – it is SANRAL’s and therefore it is SANRAL who is causing the confusion.
 All OUTA can do is call on SANRAL – as Justice Project SA (JPSA) has done – to answer this one question: ‘Has SANRAL, or has it not, agreed to a test case process with OUTA?’
 It’s that simple.”

-OUTA also wishes to clarify that it never sought a situation of exclusivity for only its members.
+OUTA also wishes to clarify that it never sought a situation of exclusivity for only its supporters.
 On the contrary, OUTA requested that SANRAL agree to also stay civil proceedings against the public at large.
 But SANRAL refused.

 “We have been fighting the e-tolls fiasco with SANRAL for a number of years on behalf of the public.
 SANRAL has threatened the public on an ongoing basis, and motorists have turned to OUTA for both guidance and support on defending them in this ongoing debacle.
 It was for this reason that OUTA launched its defence umbrella: to go to court and handle the legal process on behalf of its contributing supporters.
 It’s a case of crowdfunding and mass defense action against a state organization that has continuously threatened and intimidated the public.”